wb-driver/DRIVER2.0/web-installation.md

 **You must define the constant values in the .env file.
 A template .env.sample is provided which contains the keys and values required to run DRIVER2.0**

-*Create .env file in the project directory refer template .env.sample and follow steps below:*
+*Create .env file in the project directory.
+Refer a template .env.sample and follow steps below:*

     cd /var/www/driver_new_tech/
     sudo nano .env